The History of REA:APPRRE

 - Documentation of the reorganization of REA and APRRE into a single organization in 2003.

-- The records of REA at Yale University Library.
+- The records of REA at Yale University Divinity School Library and its addendum.

 - Listing of the past leaders of REA and APRRE.